 A new study from researchers at The University of Texas MD Anderson Cancer Center, which include a GSBS alumnus and faculty member, has discovered that mutations found in cancers do not accumulate randomly, but are found in distinct patterns that vary based on the three-dimensional organization of the genome in the cell as well as the underlying factors causing the mutations.

 Jeffrey A. Frost, PhD, a faculty member at The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences, was recently named one of the 27 recipients of The University of Texas System Board of Regents’ Outstanding Teaching Award (ROTA) for 2020.

 The Association of Minority Biomedical Researchers will be featuring interviews with its members as a way to highlight GSBS students and life inside and outside of the lab.
 This feature will be posted on the group's website and Facebook page.
-AMBR’s sixth spotlight features an interview with GSBS second-year PhD student Sreeja Sridharan.
+AMBR’s seventh spotlight features an interview with GSBS sixth-year PhD student Unekwu Yakubu.